Anggun: 2010–2013: Echoes, Eurovision, and The X Factor

-In 2013, Anggun served as the international judge for the first season of the Indonesian version of The X Factor, which reportedly made her the highest-paid judge in Indonesian television history.
+In 2013, Anggun served as the international judge for the first season of the Indonesian version of The X Factor, making her the highest-paid judge in Indonesian television history.
 It became the year's highest-rated talent show in Indonesia.
-Anggun's involvement was also lauded by public and critics, with Bintang Indonesia praising her for "setting high standard [for a judge] on talent shows."
-She subsequently joined the judging panel of the television special X Factor Around the World, alongside Paula Abdul, Louis Walsh, Daniel Bedingfield, and Ahmad Dhani, on 24 August 2013.
+Anggun was lauded by public and critics.
+She joined the judging panel of the television special X Factor Around the World on 24 August 2013.
 She participated on the concept album entitled Thérèse – Vivre d'amour, for which she recorded two duets—"Vivre d'amour" and "La fiancée"—with Canadian singer Natasha St-Pier.
 Released in April 2013, the project topped the French Physical Albums Chart with platinum record (sold 100,000 copies).
 In May 2013, Anggun released a greatest hits album entitled Best-Of: Design of a Decade 2003–2013.
-A new version of "Snow on the Sahara" produced by Lebanese-Canadian musician K.Maro was sent to Indonesian radio to promote the album.
 In this year, Olay management and Procter & Gamble chose Anggun to be ambassador of Olay Total Effect.
 She and Natasha St-Pier were invited to sing in front of Pope Francis on 7 December 2013 at Concerto di Natale XXI edizione in Auditorium della Conciliazione, Rome.
-They sang songs from Thérèse – Vivre d'amour.
-Anggun did a duet with Italian singer Luca Barbarossa and performed Christmas carol's, "White Christmas".

-At the 2013 Taormina Film Fest in Italy, Anggun was presented with the Taormina Special Award for her humanitarian works as the FAO Goodwill Ambassador.
+At the 2013 Taormina Film Fest in Italy, she was presented with the Taormina Special Award for her humanitarian works as the FAO Goodwill Ambassador.
 Anggun with David Foster, alongside Ruben Studdard, Michael Johns, David Cook, and Nicole Scherzinger performed on David Foster & Friends Private Concert in Jakarta.
 She sang three songs, including Whitney Houston's hits, "I Will Always Love You", "I Have Nothing" and her own song, "Snow on the Sahara".
-She did a photoshoot with VOGUE Italia in November 2013 and had an interview with Vogue's journalist, Stefania Cubello.
+She did a photoshoot and interview with VOGUE Italia in November 2013.
 She wore Azzaro's and Louis Vuitton's stellar.
-Also in November 2013, she was appointed by President of Paris Saint-Germain (PSG) Nasser Al-Khelaifi to be the ambassador of the club.
-On 22 November 2013, she joined French General Manager and Marketing Executive of PSG Jean-Claude Blanc and Ambassador of Republic of Indonesia to France (2010-2014) Rezlan Ishar Jenie to launch the club official site with Bahasa for Indonesian Les Parisiens which Anggun was the icon of this site.
-She received the number 10 jersey which is the same number jersey of PSG famous striker Zlatan Ibrahimović.
+The same month she was appointed by President of Paris Saint-Germain (PSG) Nasser Al-Khelaifi to be the ambassador of the club.
+On 22 November 2013, she joined French General Manager of PSG Jean-Claude Blanc and Indonesia's ambassador to France Rezlan Ishar Jenie to launch the club official site with Indonesian language for Indonesian Les Parisiens which Anggun was the icon of this site.
+She received the number 10 jersey, PSG striker Zlatan Ibrahimović's number.